 Peers have an identity assigned to them via a digital certificate from a particular certificate authority.
-You can read lots more about how X.509 digital certificates work elsewhere in this guide but, for now, think of a digital certificate as being like an ID card that provides lots of verifiable information about a peer.
+You can read a lot more about how X.509 digital certificates work elsewhere in this guide, but for now, think of a digital certificate as like an ID card that provides verifiable information about a peer.
 Each and every peer in the network is assigned a digital certificate by an administrator from its owning organization.

 When a peer connects to a channel, its digital certificate identifies its owning organization via a channel MSP.
-In this example, P1 and P2 have identities issued by CA1.
-Channel C determines from a policy in its channel configuration that identities from CA1 should be associated with Org1 using ORG1.MSP.
-Similarly, P3 and P4 are identified by ORG2.MSP as being part of Org2.
+In the example above, P1 and P2 have identities issued by a certificate authority (CA1).
+Channel C determines, from a policy in its channel configuration, that identities from CA1 should be associated with Org1 using ORG1.MSP.
+Similarly, P3 and P4 are identified by ORG2.MSP as part of Org2.

-Whenever a peer connects using a channel to a blockchain network, a policy in the channel configuration uses the peer’s identity to determine its rights.
-The mapping of identity to organization is provided by a component called a Membership Service Provider (MSP) — it determines how a peer gets assigned to a specific role in a particular organization and accordingly gains appropriate access to blockchain resources.
+Whenever a peer connects to a Fabric network channel, a policy in the channel configuration uses the peer’s identity to determine its rights.
+The mapping of identity to organization is provided by a component called a Membership Service Provider (MSP) — which determines how a peer gets assigned to a specific role in a particular organization and accordingly, gains authorized access to resources.
 Moreover, a peer can be owned only by a single organization, and is therefore associated with a single MSP.
-We’ll learn more about peer access control later in this section, and there’s an entire section on MSPs and access control policies elsewhere in this guide.
-But for now, think of an MSP as providing linkage between an individual identity and a particular organizational role in a blockchain network.
+Think of an MSP as linking an individual identity with a particular organizational role in a Fabric network.

-Finally, note that it’s not really important where the peer is physically located — it could reside in the cloud, or in a data centre owned by one of the organizations, or on a local machine — it’s the digital certificate associated with it that identifies it as being owned by a particular organization.
-In our example above, P3 could be hosted in Org1’s data center, but as long as the digital certificate associated with it is issued by CA2, then it’s owned by Org2.
+Peers, and anything that interacts with a Fabric network, acquire their organizational identity from their digital certificate and an MSP.
+Peers, applications, end users, administrators and orderers must each have an identity, and an associated MSP, to interact with the network.
+Any entity that interacts with a blockchain network using an identity is known as a principal.
+Note that identity is distinct from where the peer is physically located — it could reside in the cloud, or in a data center owned by one of the organizations, or on a local machine — the digital certificate associated with the peer is what identifies it as owned by a particular organization.
+In the previous example diagram, P3 could be hosted in Org1’s data center, but as long as the digital certificate associated with it is issued by CA2, it is owned by Org2.

 Peers and Orderers¶